 Most investors know you shouldn’t invest in the stock market if you’re likely to need the money back within five years.

 That’s because in the short-term (periods of less than five years) the stock market is like a casino.
 Your short-term returns are driven primarily by the random ups and downs of the market and you’re about as likely to lose money as you are to gain it.

-The market will still follow an almost random walk, but in the long-run the random ups and downs cancel each other out and your left with something close to the underlying economic growth.
+The market will still follow an almost random walk, but in the long run, the random ups and downs cancel each other out and you are left with something close to the underlying economic growth.

 This is very similar to property investing.
 If you buy a house today and sell it next month or even next year there’s a very good chance you’ll lose money.
 But if you buy today and sell in a decade, the odds of a successful outcome are immeasurably higher.

 But for most people, it’s all too easy to focus on the excitement and fear of daily share price fluctuations rather than the infrequent drip of company annual reports.

 What we humans need is something to focus our attention on our important long-term investment goals and away from irrelevant short-term volatility.

 Use long-term performance metrics

 One solution is to use performance metrics which are almost exclusively focused on the long term.